 It's a crazy world out there – can you imagine what it's like to be pregnant in it?
-Second-time mum Trina tells us what its like to be expecting during a pandemic...
+Second-time mum Trina tells us what it was like to be expecting during a pandemic...

 According to the World Health Organization, pregnant women aren’t at a higher risk when compared to the general population, unlike seniors and people with existing conditions.
-However, “Due to changes in their bodies and immune systems, we know that pregnant women can be badly affected by some respiratory infections.”
-This particularly nasty and aggressive virus has turned societies all over the world topsy-turvy, regardless of how efficient their respective governing bodies are running things.
-The situation is dire and in the frontlines, there’s very little wriggle room – being pregnant during a pandemic is scary stuff.
-I learned this firsthand when I experienced what I thought was a pregnancy-related emergency a week into the quarantine.
+However, “due to changes in their bodies and immune systems, we know that pregnant women can be badly affected by some respiratory infections.”
+This particularly nasty and aggressive virus had turned societies all over the world topsy-turvy, regardless of how efficient their respective governing bodies are running things.
+The situation had been dire and in the frontlines, there was very little wriggle room – being pregnant during a pandemic is scary stuff.
+I learned this firsthand when I experienced what I thought was a pregnancy-related emergency…

 I heaved a sigh of relief.
-It was the best pregnancy-related news I heard during this pandemic.
+It was the best pregnancy-related news I’d heard during the pandemic.
 “Don’t do anything strenuous.
 Don’t do anything that will risk an emergency visit to the hospital,” instructed my doctor gravely.
 “I don’t want to see you until you are ready to give birth.”

-Now, we have to monitor our own pregnancies
+In a pandemic, you have to monitor our own pregnancy

-I’m not due until mid-July, and by then I’m hoping things will not be as dire.
-I used to hope things would go back to normal, but that wish is slowly growing dimmer and dimmer as the pandemic continues to rage.
-Right now, all I can do is stay healthy both mentally and physically.
-I’m lucky that I can work from home, so I can look forward to the weekly video meetings with my team, which turn into gossip sessions once business chat is over.
-I’d pour myself a glass of wine, but settle for iced low-fat chocolate milk.
-I consider myself lucky to live in a house with a garden and to have help.
-During the mornings, me and my growing, pregnant belly endure a round of light exercise in the sunshine, and later in the day I bake, just like the rest of the population during this pandemic.
+I wasn’t due until mid-July, and by then I was hoping things would not be as dire.
+I used to hope things would go back to normal, but that wish slowly grew dimmer and dimmer as the pandemic continued to rage.
+All I could do was stay healthy, both mentally and physically.
+I was lucky I could work from home, so I could look forward to the weekly video meetings with my team, which would turn into gossip sessions once the business chat was over.
+I’d pour myself a glass of wine, but settled for iced low-fat chocolate milk.
+I considered myself lucky to live in a house with a garden and to have help.
+During the mornings, myself and my growing, pregnant belly would endure a round of light exercise in the sunshine, and later in the day I’d bake, just like the rest of the population during the pandemic.